 - Fine needle biopsy: A few cells are removed for lab tests.
 The mother can breastfeed immediately after.

-It is crucial that the mother finds a doctor and surgeon that is “breastfeeding friendly," and to let them know that she would like to continue breastfeeding.
+The mother must find a breastfeeding-friendly doctor and surgeon and let them know she would like to continue breastfeeding.

 - Chemotherapy: Is incompatible with breastfeeding; The mother will need to stop breastfeeding.

 - Any radioactive substances used during treatment: The mother will need to pump and dump her milk until the substances have cleared from her body.